Open data and private health insurance

 The csv file contains 43,082 records, with the following columns:

-• adults (number of adults covered by the policy)
+(number of adults covered by the policy)category

-• code (Health Insurer’s 3 leter ID)
+(Health Insurer’s 3 leter ID)cover

-• fund (Health Insurer’s name)
+(Health Insurer’s name)level_of_cover_general

-• policy_name (name of the policy)
+(name of the policy)state

-• state (the state the policy is offered in)
+(the state the policy is offered in)status

-• monthly_premium_with_rebate (cost of the policy after the Government rebate)
+(cost of the policy after the Government rebate)

-NB - In the initial release of the data on 23rd Sept 2013 I incorrectly described the status column as (Whether the policy is restricted or open to everyone).
-This was corrected at 3.15pm Canberra time on 24 September 2013 and the corrected definition now appears above.
+NB - In the initial release of the data on 23rd Sept 2013 I incorrectly described the status column as

 Attribution